kabisa/kudo-o-matic/README.md

 Users can connect their Slack account by signing in to Slack on the settings page.

 ## Mail setup
-The Kudo-o-Matic can automatically send mail notifications when the following events occur:
+The Kudos-o-Matic can automatically send mail notifications when the following events occur:
-* When a user joins the Kudo-o-Matic platform.
+* When a user joins the Kudos-o-Matic platform.
 * When a user receives Kudos (only this user will receive the notification).
 * When a Kudo goal is reached.
 * Weekly summary mail.

-Follow these instructions to enable the Kudo-o-Matic mail notification functionality:
+Follow these instructions to enable the Kudos-o-Matic mail notification functionality:
 * [Create and new mail account](https://accounts.google.com/SignUp) or use existing mail credentials.
 * Set the `MAIL_USERNAME`, `MAIL_PASSWORD` and `MAIL_ADDRESS` environment variables.
 * Restart the server.